QuentinRa/blog.quentinra.dev/info/js/index.md

 ## Advanced syntax

-Advanced do not mean more complex, it mean that you may not use this right now.
+Advanced does not mean more complex, it means that you may not use this right now.

 * [Spread syntax](syntax/spread.md)